umang23567/AP-Assignments/README.md

 6. Association: We establish associations between classes through methods and attributes.
 For example, a `Student` is associated with `Course` objects via enrollment.
 This relationship showcases how different entities interact within our system, allowing us to model the complexities of our application more effectively.

+NOTE: UML diagrams are inside the submitted zip folder.